 Photo by: Josh Rose

 Gianna Reisen is a choreographer and movement director based in New York City.
-She began her journey as a student at the School of American Ballet where she studied the Balanchine technique for seven years.
-Gianna’s passion for dance-making developed during the creation process of her very first piece for SAB’s Student Choreographic Workshop.
-Soon after showcasing her work at the school, she was asked to participate in the Fall Session of the New York Choreographic Institute where she presented her first ensemble ballet, Hexapoda.
+Her journey began as a student at the School of American Ballet, where she studied the Balanchine technique for seven years.
+Gianna’s passion for dance-making developed during the creation process of her first piece for SAB’s Student Choreographic Workshop.
+Soon after showcasing her work at the school, she was invited to participate in the Fall Session of the New York Choreographic Institute, where she presented her first ensemble ballet.